-In exceptional cases, such as when a resident is at the very end of life, an application may be made for special permission to enter the care home.
-Please contact the home manager directly to discuss this process and the conditions that must be observed for this to happen.
+In exceptional cases, such as when a resident is at the very end of life visits will be supported.
+Please contact the home manager directly to discuss this process.